ga-wdi-lessons/express-intro/readme.md

 This is SO much stuff.
 We've pretty much covered the entire stack.
 Everything we cover from here on out is an extension of what we've already learned or a different language than we're used to.
-Today we'll be talking about expressJS the "e" in the MEAN stack.
+Today we'll be talking about [expressJS](https://expressjs.com/) the "e" in the MEAN stack.
 Which incidentally is super buzz wordy right now.

-You've already used express, only the language was ruby and the framework was Sinatra.
-So you haven't actually used express, but you'll see many similarities.
 Express is a framework built on top of node.

 > Node.js is not a framework.
 It is an application runtime environment that